geodynamics/aspect/cookbooks/gplates/doc/gplates.md

 equals the present day plate movements.
 For a number of purposes one may want to use a prescribed velocity boundary condition that changes over time, for example to investigate the effect of trench migration on subduction.
-Therefore &rsquo;s GPlates plugin is able to read in multiple velocity files and linearly interpolate between pairs of files to the current model time.
+Therefore 's GPlates plugin is able to read in multiple velocity files and linearly interpolate between pairs of files to the current model time.
 To achieve this, one needs to use the `%d` wildcard in the velocity file name, which represents the current velocity file index (e.g.